Unravelling The Mystery of Dementia: Causes, Types, and Care

 Memory lossMood changesRepetitive actions

-Difficulty planning or solving problemsAnxietySocial withdrawal
+Difficulty or solving problemsAnxietySocial withdrawal

 Confusion about time or placeDepressionChanges in grooming habits